Kordebalet67/Cluster_generator/README.md

 # Cluster_generator
-This code generate dataset to cluster it with some newral networks
+This code generate dataset to cluster it with some neural networks

 Input parametres:
     - n_clusters (int): number of clusters(centres).